MrFox42/minarch/README.md

 - **11.0.0.5** Bump toc for 11.0.2
 - **11.0.0.7** Fix Companion position issues
 - **11.0.0.8** Show digsite race in digsite list
+- **11.0.0.9** Implement option to use left click for double click surveying

 ### 10.2.13